Skip to main content

 Photo courtesy of Panorama Mountain Resort

 After all, we didn’t move to BC’s Powder Highway to be confined to our desks on powder days.
-We don’t visit Nakusp or Invermere to compete with thousands of people trying to make it through the day.
+We don’t visit Kimbrley or Rossland to compete with thousands of people trying to make it through the day.
 We’re here for the adventure, for the outdoors, for fresh air and open spaces.

 We work on our own time and set our own schedules to sneak in a morning tour and catch the sunrise from the top of the mountain.
 We chase storms around the region, seeking out steep lines, buttery smooth groomers and good times.